aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 As a simple scenario suppose a leak from a butane storage sphere.
 These are a fairly common sight around refineries and facilities that process large quantities of hydrocarbons.
 This sphere is 40ft in diameter and operates under 250psig of pressure, containing primarily n-butane, which I will assume is entirely n-butane for simplicity[<sup id="fnref-1">1</sup>](#fn-1).
 As for the leak itself I am supposing a leak area equivalent to a 2in rupture[<sup id="fnref-2">2</sup>](#fn-2).
 The sphere doesn't sit directly on the ground, it is supported 10ft above a concrete pad which has a dyked area of 500ft².
 The leak itself at the bottom somewhere, suppose exactly at the bottom for simplicilty[<sup id="fnref-3">3</sup>](#fn-3).
 Furthermore I am assuming the release occurs on a day with an ambient temperature of 25°C and that the tank contents and surroundings are at thermal equilibrium.

+{% capture footnote-1 %}
+<a name="fn-1"><strong>1</strong></a>: If the vessel contained a mixture, for the purposes of screening, conservatively choosing the most volatile of the major components would be a reasonable assumption.
+These simplifications are suitable for screening purposes however if more in depth modeling is required then performing mixture flash calculations would have to be considered, which very quickly becomes a lot of work to set-up outside of a process simulator like Aspen [↩](#fnref-1)
+{% endcapture %}

+{% capture footnote-2 %}
+<a name="fn-2"><strong>2</strong></a>: There are lots of ways of generating leak scenarios, from the very specific leaks from particular propagating events to simple rules of thumb.
+The *Chemical Exposure Index* gives the following rules for determining a leak scenario for a vessel([AIChE/CCPS 1998](#ccps-1998])):
+> A rupture based on the largest diameter process pipe attached to the vessel using the following:
+> + For anything less than 2in a full bore rupture (i.e. the full diameter of the pipe)
+> + For between 2 and 4in assume a rupture area equal to that of a 2in diameter pipe
+> + For >4in assume a rupture area equal to 20% of the pipe cross section area[↩](#fnref-2)
+{% endcapture %}

+{% capture footnote-3 %}
+<a name="fn-3"><strong>3</strong></a>: Picking the bottom also ensures the leak occurs at the highest pressure, which gives a larger release and is most conservative.
+Releases at higher elevations also tend to mix more thoroughly with the air and present less of a hazard to personnel on the ground, and possibly less of an explosion hazard depending on where one supposes the ignition sources are.[↩](#fnref-3)
+{% endcapture %}

 **Key Assumptions**
 + Storage sphere with 40ft diameter
 + Sphere located on a concrete pad with 500ft² dyked area